araobp/myphotos/README.md

 ## Goals

 - Mobile photo app based on React and SpringBoot/Heroku for my weekend cycling
-- Integration with Salesforce by Heroku Connect to privide rich UIs for desktop
+- Integration with Salesforce via Heroku Connect to privide rich UIs for desktop

 ## Components